csimonelli/mips-cache/README.md

 * end
 * dump

-** Dump and end are not in the mips catalog. **
+*"Dump" and "end" are not in the mips instruction code.

+end: Stops the simulation.

+dump: Shows the value of the virtual microprocessor registers.

 # Cache:

 ## All cache configs ar implemented:

-    Full associative
+* Full associative

-    Set associative
+* Set associative

-    Direct maped.
+* Direct maped.

+## Write strategies implemented:
+* Write through
+* write back

 Custom eviction policy could be provided (for full association and set associative)